Where to work, when home isn't working

-They first opened a 15,000 square feet, stylish space at One George Street in 2016, decked in a blue-tan color scheme, hardwood floors, leather sofas and retro-chic touches.
-Now, the hospitality-themed co-working space has three venues in town—one at Centennial Tower and another at Ngee Ann City—all featuring jaw-dropping city views as you work in hot desks, dedicated offices, or communal areas decked in plush leather.
+They first opened an amazing 15,000 square feet, stylish space at One George Street in 2016, decked in a blue-tan color scheme, hardwood floors, leather sofas and retro-chic touches.
+Now, the hospitality-themed co-working space has expanded to four venues in Singapore—at Centennial Tower, Ngee Ann City and most recently at the revamped Raffles Arcade—all featuring jaw-dropping city views as you work in hot desks, dedicated offices, or communal areas decked in plush leather.
 Get a day pass starting at $70, or you can sign up to be a member from $750/month which gives you access to the hot offices, exclusive events, a business address and other member perks.

 This co-working space occupying three shophouses is located right in the middle of hip HongKong Street.
 It regularly organizes networking events for members, creatives and entrepreneurs.
 Memberships start at $20 for a day pass that allows you access to desks, lounge seats and the rooftop cafe.
 For bigger teams, $800 gets you an office pass, which gives you a private office space, meeting room time and access to the rooftop cafe.
 They've also since opened The Hive Lavender on Kallang Junction, just a short hop away from Bendemeer MRT.